golem.md

 C-DIGNITY-1

-John 1:14.
+New Testament, John 1:14.
 Used for Christian emphasis on embodied human dignity.

 Not used to claim this project states Christian doctrine.